Grasslands 101

 The southeastern Alberta landscape is dominated by grasslands.
 NCC has identified strategic areas for conservation that have the best potential to support grasslands into the future, including some of the largest intact tracts of native grass in the province.
 These include the Milk River Ridge, Milk River Basin, Pakowki Lake and Cypress Uplands natural areas.

-Southeastern Alberta is an important area for the many species that live there.
-Pronghorn, swift fox, ferruginous hawk and greater sage-grouse rely on the grassland habitat in this part of the province.
-Pakowki Lake, designated an Important Bird Area, supports migratory birds that pass through southeastern Alberta on their way to and from breeding and overwintering grounds.
+Southeastern Alberta is an important area for many species that live there.
+Pronghorn, swift fox, ferruginous hawk, and greater sage-grouse all rely on the grassland habitat in this part of the province.
+The Pakowki Lake region, designated as an Important Bird Area, supports migratory birds that pass through southeastern Alberta on their way to-and-from breeding and overwintering grounds.